seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Why, Marcus, no man should be mad but I.
 What violent hands can she lay on her life?
 Ah, wherefore dost thou urge the name of hands;
-To bid AEneas tell the tale twice o’er,
+To bid AEneas tell the tale twice o'er,
 How Troy was burnt and he made miserable?
 O, handle not the theme, to talk of hands,
 Lest we remember still that we have none.
 Fie, fie, how franticly I square my talk,
 As if we should forget we had no hands,
 If Marcus did not name the word of hands!
-Come, let’s fall to; and, gentle girl, eat this:
+Come, let's fall to; and, gentle girl, eat this:
 Here is no drink!
 Hark, Marcus, what she says;
-I can interpret all her martyr’d signs;
+I can interpret all her martyr'd signs;
 She says she drinks no other drink but tears,
-Brew’d with her sorrow, mesh’d upon her cheeks:
+Brew'd with her sorrow, mesh'd upon her cheeks:
 Speechless complainer, I will learn thy thought;
 In thy dumb action will I be as perfect
 As begging hermits in their holy prayers: